-When you read about the incredible feats of the many old time strongman – and then you study their books – you will certainly notice that many of them recommend high rep exercises with very light weights, and only in the end occasionally mention lifting the heavy weights.
+When you read about the incredible feats of many old-time strongmen—and then study their books—you’ll undoubtedly notice that many of them recommend high-rep exercises with very light weights, and only occasionally mention lifting heavy weights, usually near the end.

-Did really Sandow achieved his incredible feats of strength by lifting light dumbbells?
-How about his mentor, prof. Attila?
-In 1913, Richard K. Fox has published a book called Prof. Attila’s Five Pound Dumb Bell Exercises.
-Attila’s scrapbook however shows many women practicing with big globe dumbbells certainly way heavier than five pounds, and altogether different exercises than alternating curls – get-ups and one arm presses…
+Did Sandow really achieve his incredible feats of strength by lifting light dumbbells?
+How about his mentor, Prof. Attila?
+In 1913, Richard K. Fox published a book called Prof. Attila’s Five-Pound Dumbbell Exercises.
+Attila’s scrapbook, however, shows many women practicing with big globe dumbbells—certainly far heavier than five pounds—and doing altogether different exercises than alternating curls: get-ups and one-arm presses…

-Henry Higgins says clearly his excellent Strength and Muscle Course (around 1915 – modern reprint available at Bill Hinbern’s website superstrengthtrainig.com):
+Henry Higgins says clearly in his excellent Strength and Muscle Course (c.
+1915; modern reprint available at Bill Hinbern’s website superstrengthtrainig.com):

 Often you will hear people say that it is possible to become very strong and to get good development by practicing light exercises… I never knew a man who built himself up except by very heavy work.
 Light dumbbell drills never made anyone strong or muscular.